dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 ## Why doesn't everyone do partial hydration?

+Mostly because it's hard right now.
+Existing bundlers combine js files into chunks based on the assumption that you want to load _all_ your js at runtime.
+Because of this, it can be challenging to configure the correct separation of code that efficient partial hydration requires.

+Here's an example scenario.
+If you have a `Button` component that's used in many places, it may get put into a common bundle that contains other components like `Input`, `Header` and `Footer`.
+Now let's say that you have an `EmailNewsletterSignupForm` at the bottom of every page which is just an `Input` and `Button` to submit.
+Ideally, you don't want to send down all the js for the static parts of your site... but because your `Button` is bundled with `Header` and `Footer`, you're going to be loading unnecessary code.

+The other reason is that prerendering and partial hydration _does not_ make sense for certain sites.
+For a static site or blog with a few interactive components, partial hydration is ideal.
+But for a fully dynamic and interactive app with limited static content, it won't usually end up being worth it.
+And if you really think you need _global-infecting features_ like client-side routing or theming, then partial hydration is just not a right fit for you.

+In my case, I wanted the ability to develop _static_ sites completely with svelte and not ship all the unnecessary js.
+I only have a few form components that benefit from interactivity.
+And I don't need client-side routing...
+I'm just using plain, old, simple links.
+That's why prerendering and partial hydration works for me.

 ## What does this proof of concept do?

 I've published this [example module to npm][npm].
 It has two jobs.